stashed/docs/docs/guides/latest/auto-backup/workload.md

 ## Prepare Backup Blueprint

 We are going to use [GCS Backend](/docs/guides/latest/backends/gcs.md) to store the backed up data.
 You can use any supported backend you prefer.
 You just have to configure Storage Secret and `spec.backend` section of `BackupBlueprint` to match your backend.
-To know which backed is supported by Stash and how to configure them, please visit [here](/docs/guides/latest/backends/overview.md).
+To learn which backends are supported by Stash and how to configure them, please visit [here](/docs/guides/latest/backends/overview.md).

 > For GCS backend, if the bucket does not exist, Stash needs `Storage Object Admin` role permissions to create the bucket.
 For more details, please check the following [guide](/docs/guides/latest/backends/gcs.md).